aavash07/project-management/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents whatever steps are necessary to get the application up and running.

 - Additional Gems used